 In addition, if you applied and got approved for, say, a $300.00 line of credit, this tells the score modelers that you are “only” worth $300.00 in terms of risk.
 If you are starting from nothing, this is fine… you have to start somewhere.
 However, if you have had credit for a while and were approved for only $300.00, this would probably bring down your credit score a bit.

 Lastly, and despite the rare conditions above, being approved for credit usually has a positive impact on your credit score.
 Let’s say you applied for 4 different credit cards and were denied.
 The credit bureaus would count all of these inquiries and your score would likely decrease.
-On the other hand, if you applied four times and a new account popped up on your credit report (that is, you were approved for a line of credit) FICO and other score modelers would consider the inquiries as one and chalk it up to “rate shopping”.
+On the other hand, if you applied four times and you were approved for a line of credit, FICO and other score modelers would consider the inquiries as one and chalk it up to “rate shopping”.

 “I was approved for a credit card and my score went up 10 points, how is this possible?”

 First, it’s unlikely that your score actually went up 10 points with a new account.
 I assume you are viewing online credit scores, which are fake scores.
 In addition, these online scores and merely trying to mimic what FICO would do.
 So, as I said, you probably didn’t get a 10 point boost.
-In the rare case, you actually did get a 10 point boost, it is likely that you obtain a line of credit that diversified your credit portfolio (adding a revolving or installment account that you didn’t have previously).
-Or, you may have decreased your debt to credit ratio once the new line was added to your credit report (if the line of credit were substantial enough to in fact do this).
+In the rare case that you actually did get a 10 point boost, it is likely due to factors other than just a new account.
+For example, the credit card could have diversified your credit portfolio.
+Alternatively, you may have decreased your debt to credit ratio once the new line was added to your credit report (if the line of credit were substantial enough to in fact do this).

 In summation, applying for new credit cards/mortgages can impact your credit score – for better or worse.
 If you want to improve your chances of getting approved, consider authorized user tradelines which can help you improve your credit score.
 For more information, please email us at email@example.com.